amd/ZenDNN/docs/operator/reorder_operator.md

 - **status_t**, **exception_t**: Status and exception handling types.
 - **Logging utilities**: `testlog_info`, `testlog_error`.

 ## Error Handling

 Each example includes error checking where the operator creation and execution status is checked, and relevant logging is provided.

 ## Logger

 Utility functions such as `testlog_info` and `testlog_error` are used for logging information and errors, respectively, in the operation flow.

-These examples demonstrate the versatility and composability of reorder operations, showcasing the use of different data types and memory formats in the `zendnnl` library.
+These examples demonstrate the versatility and composability of reorder operations, showcasing the use of different data types and memory formats in the `ZenDNN*` library.

+>ZenDNN* : ZenDNN is currently undergoing a strategic re-architecture and refactoring to enhance performance, maintainability, and scalability.